toniku/Android-Mobile-Software-Development-Project/README.md

 Android mobile application school group-project

 We designed the application for the small ice hockey teams.
 Graphics were designed by the graphic designers.
 With the app user can:
-- Add stats during the game
-- Add events during the game
+- Add stats and events during the game
 - Analyze players stats
 - Build/design lineups
 - Give feedback for the players